Rules of the District Court of the Fourth Judicial District

 The party filing the exceptions shall promptly deliver a copy of the exceptions to the courtroom to which the matter has been assigned pursuant to Rule 4-12 A. The certificate of readiness procedure shall not apply in such cases.

-C. Assignment of Cases.
-All post-decree proceedings presented for filing within twenty-four (24) months after the entry of a decree of dissolution shall be assigned to the judge to whom the case was originally assigned at the time of the filing of the action.
-Post-decree proceedings presented for filing after the passage of twenty-four (24) months from the entry of the decree shall be assigned to a judge by random selection through use of such computerized or manual means as may be designated by the presiding judge.
+C. Assignment of Cases: Post-Decree Proceedings.
+All post-decree proceedings presented for filing within twelve (12) months after the entry of the initial dispositive decree in a domestic relations case shall be assigned to the judge to whom the case was originally assigned at the time of the filing of the action.
+Post-decree proceedings presented for filing after the passage of twelve (12) months from the entry of the original dispositive decree shall be assigned to a judge by random selection through use of such computerized or manual means as may be designated by the presiding judge.

 1. A domestic-relations matter involving children includes filings for dissolution of marriage and determination-of-paternity cases which involve issues of custody, parenting time, visitation, or other access with a child.
 Within ten (10) days of filing a complaint in a domestic-relations matter involving children, the filing party shall be required to register with the Conciliation and Mediation Services Office and schedule that party’s attendance at the parent-education program “What About The Children.”
 Within ten (10) days of service of process on the respondent, the respondent shall likewise be required to register with the Conciliation and Mediation Services Office and schedule that party’s attendance at the parent-education program “What About The Children.”
 Prior to the entry of any order awarding temporary relief, the moving party shall certify that that party has registered with the Conciliation and Mediation Services Office.